jjwygjj/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 - Monitoring supply (`monitor_supply`) helps track total FA in supply.
 However, due to the way the parallel executor works, turning on this option will prevent any parallel execution of mint and burn.
 If the coin will be regularly minted or burned, consider disabling `monitor_supply`.

+### Users

+Coin users can:

+- Merging two FAs of the same metadata object.
+- Extracting FA from a fungible store into another.
+- Ability to deposit and withdraw from a `FungibleStore` and emit events as a result.
+- Allows for users to register a `CoinStore<CoinType>` in their account to handle coin.

 ### Primitives